-One thing I will always remember from my time as a clinician was just how much patients exaggerated their diet and exercise programs.
-During consults, I’d frequently hear something like, “Yes, I exercise every day and I eat a huge salad with salmon for lunch” from just about every patient.
+One pearl I will always remember from my time as a clinician was just how much patients exaggerated their diet and exercise programs.
+During consults, I’d frequently hear something like, “Yes, I exercise every day, and I eat a huge salad with salmon for lunch,” from just about every patient.
 But when I’d examine their food and exercise logs, they would tell a significantly different (i.e., worse) story.
-The truth is, self-perception of compliance to a lifestyle-based program often does not line up with reality.
-To illustrate that, a group of researchers looked at self-reported frequency of exercise.
-They found that males and females exaggerate their exercise frequency by 44% and 138%, respectfully.
-3

 So, what do we do about this?

-It’s important to remember the greatest challenges for patients is to change the behavior patterns surrounding the simple choices they make each day.
+It’s important to remember one of the greatest challenges for patients is to change behavior patterns surrounding the simple choices they make each day.
 Knowing this, we must stress the following tips:

 Challenge patients to set a cell phone alarm to go off every 45 minutes to remind them to get up and take a walk.
 Even if that walk is to the water cooler and back, it still counts!